itscaro/angularjs-calibre/README.md

 ## Configuration

-You need to create a configuration file named *config.json* in the root directory of the application.
-You can find there an example file named *config.dist.json*
+You need to create a configuration file named *config.json* in the directory *src*.

+The configuration for server.host and server.port can be overriden by environment variable *host* and *port*.
+If there is no environment variable or no entry in configuration file, the host will be 127.0.0.1 and the port will be random

 # Get running